lsst/rtn-044/index.rst

 Access Methods
 ==============

-All end user access to the Butler Postgres database will be through Butler.
-Bulter uses SQL Alchemy in driver mode and not ORM mode.
+PgBouncer is a lightweight connection pooler for client connections.
+PgBouncer front ends connections for connection pooling and protecting access to the database.
+All end user access to the database will be through Butler.
+Butler uses SQL Alchemy in driver mode and not ORM mode.
 No direct access through PSQL or other Postgres administrative tools is required by end users.
 Butler Postgres does not require external connectivty outside of USDF so no external IP address is needed on the database.

 Postgres administrators will be able to use PSQL and other tools to perform administrative functions.
 PSQL can be run through the S3DF Rubin Servers.